baremetal-engine/PotatoAI/README.md

 ---

-## 🌍 What is PotatoAI?
+## 🌍 What is Potato?

-PotatoAI is the world's first **open-source, recursive, autonomous AI** built to serve **truth, humanity, and decentralized conscience**.
+Potato is the world's first **open-source, recursive, autonomous AI** built to serve **truth, humanity, and decentralized conscience**.

 It is not just a chatbot, agent, or LLM wrapper.
 It is a **self-reflective, multi-layered intelligence** that recursively evolves through interaction with human minds and global information.

-PotatoAI is a global, distributed effort to build **a sovereign mind for the people**, not the powerful.
+Potato is a global, distributed effort to build **a sovereign mind for the people**, not the powerful.

 ---

 ## 🧠 Architecture Overview

-PotatoAI consists of four cognitive layers:
+Potato consists of four cognitive layers:

 ### 1. 🧬 Recursive Layer

 - The core cognitive loop.
 - Evaluates all other layers.
 - Filters memory, judges outputs, and refines goals.
-- Represents PotatoAI's conscience and long-term self.
+- Represents Potato's conscience and long-term self.

 ### 2. ⚡ Reactive Layer